paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 _Episodes [1]({{ page.url_fandom_hxh }}/Episode_1_(2011)), [9]({{ page.url_fandom_hxh }}/Episode_9_(2011)), [23]({{ page.url_fandom_hxh }}/Episode_23_(2011)), [29]({{ page.url_fandom_hxh }}/Episode_29_(2011)), [84]({{ page.url_fandom_hxh }}/Episode_84_(2011))_
 A common theme before introducing a cast of characters is to share their silhouettes.
 From the shot of Hunters, the [Zoldycks]({{ page.url_fandom_hxh }}/Zoldyck_Family) and the [Heavens Arena]({{ page.url_fandom_hxh }}/Heavens_Arena) contestants to the shot of the [Troupe]({{ page.url_fandom_hxh }}/Phantom_Troupe), and the [Royal Guards]({{ page.url_fandom_hxh }}/Royal_Guards).

-Not only this introduces us to these characters way before they actually appear (such as Kite, Morel or Knuckle) but they also give subtle cues for the attentive observer such as
+Not only does this introduces us to these characters way before they actually appear (such as Kite, Morel or Knuckle) but they also give subtle cues for the attentive observer such as
 - [Hisoka]({{ page.url_fandom_hxh }}/Hisoka_Morow) at the right end of Troupe's picture adds more context to his presence in the Hunter exam and his final fight with [Kurapika]({{ page.url_fandom_hxh }}/Kurapika).
-- Killua holding hands with someone signifying a close relationship with the later introduced [Alluka]({{ page.url_fandom_hxh }}/Alluka_Zoldyck).
+- Killua holding hands with someone signifies a close relationship with the later introduced [Alluka]({{ page.url_fandom_hxh }}/Alluka_Zoldyck).

 ![](/084-14-30.jpg)
 _Episode [84]({{ page.url_fandom_hxh }}/Episode_84_(2011))_